Revertron/Mimir/README.md

 1. Authentication of clients to each other based on Elliptic Curves
 2. Sending/receiving text messages
-3. Sending/receiving images
+3. Sending/receiving images, files, photos
 4. Audio calls with an impeccable sound quality
+5. Group chats!
-5. Big plans for world domination :)
+6. Big plans for world domination :)

 One of Mimir’s strong points is censorship circumvention: you can connect to any of hundreds of available nodes, host your own, or even build a private network.
 Freedom is literally in your hands.